 - Defining your interests: You will participate in a Career Assessment Interview with an AIC representative, via phone.
 During this conversation, you will discuss your interests, skills, and experience.

-- Finding the right internship: Based on the phone discussion, AIC's application, and your résumé, your AIC representative will conduct a search for relevant internships.
+- Finding the right placement: Based on the phone discussion, AIC's application, and your résumé, your AIC representative will conduct a search for relevant internships.
 Here, AIC’s expertise is key: having placed hundreds of students in internships, they have an extensive database of available opportunities and close contacts with many firms and organizations.

 - Interviewing for the job: AIC will report its findings back to you and will forward your résumé to companies that might be interested in hiring you as an intern.
 When a company expresses an interest in your résumé and application, AIC or the company will contact you to schedule an interview.
 The number of interviews each student completes will vary.
 Each student must complete the interview procedure in order to be accepted by an employer for placement.